kobaaa/eggshell/README.md

 - [x] Loading
 - [x] Cell slices in formulas
 - [ ] main function and package as a jar
-- [X] Code editor: multiline support
+- [x] Code editor: multiline support
-- [ ] Code editor: parinfer - in progress
+- [ ] Code editor: parinfer - WIP
 - [ ] Cell editing: design interaction with code editor, F2, overwrite etc
 - [ ] Grid: proper row header
-- [X] error handling in cells (and GUI to diplay stacktraces)
+- [x] error handling in cells (and GUI to diplay stacktraces)
+- [ ] hande compile errors in cells
 - [ ] fill cells by increasing numbers in cell references in code
 - [ ] "Import" or "layer" CSV files
 - [ ] export CSV
 - [ ] Keyboard shortcuts
-- [ ] Aliases for namespaces + GUI + saving as part of files
+- [ ] Aliases for namespaces + GUI + saving as part of files - WIP
 - [ ] all-lib for adding dependencies on the fly + GUI + saving as part of files
 - [ ] some meta madness like spreadsheet-in-a-cell
 - [ ] export spreadsheet as some sort of Clojure code